APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

 #### DynamoDBRepo Parent Class

-Future aggregate repos mill benefit from an existing class which implements aggregate rehydration and storing behaviours.
+Future aggregate repos will benefit from an existing class which implements aggregate rehydration and storing behaviours.

 First, we'll define our new parent class and inherit it from `ShoppingCartRepo` class.